 I do have at least some good news in this post!
 It can be easy to create images the right size for your favorite social media site, no template or infographic needed.

-Canva is extremely versatile too, I can create a custom image (which I do for my blog images) and it also gives me access to thousands of great images (most of them are $1 each but some are free).
-It also lets me upload my own images which I often do, I will cover where I find my free images that I upload to Canva in another post.
+Pixelied is extremely versatile too, I can create a custom image (which I do for my blog images) and it also gives me access to virtually endless great images from Unsplash and Pixabay for free.

-Each of the major social media sites has an icon that you can click and start going creating the correct size image.
-While it may not be as comprehensive as the infographic, it provides image sizes for many social media sites.
+Each of the major social media formats has an option so you can start creating the correct size image easily.
+While it may not be as comprehensive as the infographic, it provides image sizes for many social media platforms, ads, and more.

 You not only want to share quality content, though.
 It’s good to show your brand consistently on social media, social media headers are helpful for that.